prakash-chakraborty/free-tshirts-stickers-and-swag-for-developers/README.md

 ### :information_source: DigitalOcean : Hacktoberfest (Also includes stickers)

-How it looks | How to get?
+How It Looks? | How To Get?
 -------------|---------
 <img src="https://imgur.com/fAuXACg.png" width="400" alt="hacktoberfest"> | Before you can get a t-shirt, you must complete 4 pull requests.
 This year, you can choose between dark and light version of the tshirt. [**Take me there!**](https://hacktoberfest.digitalocean.com/)